 - Change of plan provision – this gives the policyowner the privilege of exchanging the policy for some other contract issued by the company.
 This is commonly referred to as 1035 options.

-cost of living rider, disability income rider, disability wavier of premium, wavier of premium, accelerated death benefit
+accelerated death benefit, cost of living rider, disability income rider, term rider, disability wavier of premium

 In addition to the many required legal provisions of a life insurance contract, many life insurance contracts include special provisions, permit special endorsements, and/or allow special riders to be attached to the basic contract.
 The purpose of these provisions and riders often is to enhance the flexibility and fit of the policy to the policyowner’s needs.
 However, in some cases, they serve to restrict the policyowner’s options and to limit the insurer’s exposure.
 Also, some of the standard policy provisions, such as the dividend provision, the nonforfeiture provision, the policy-loan provisions, and the settlement provisions, usually include default options that policyowners may request the insurer to replace other options.
 However, the options are not uniform among contracts; some companies offer a more restrictive list of choices than others or include other limiting features or provisions.